Galois Automorphisms and Classical Groups: Introduction

 \section{Introduction}

 \begin{pa} Given a finite group $G$, one has natural actions of its automorphism group $\Aut(G)$ and the absolute Galois group $\Gal(\overline{\mathbb{Q}}/\mathbb{Q})$ on the set of its ordinary irreducible characters $\Irr(G)$.
 Many questions in character theory concern these actions.
 For instance, determining the \emph{character field} $\mathbb{Q}(\chi) = \mathbb{Q}(\chi(g) \mid g \in G)$ of $\chi \in \Irr(G)$ is equivalent to understanding the stabiliser of $\chi$ in $\Gal(\overline{\mathbb{Q}}/\mathbb{Q})$.
 It is the purpose of this article to study, in some detail, these actions in the case of finite symplectic and special orthogonal groups.
-Our results sharpen, in these cases, the general statements on character fields obtained by Geck \cite{geck:2003:character-values-schur-indices-and-char-sheaves} and Tiep--Zalesski \cite{tiep-zalesski:2004:unipotent-elements} and extend previous results in type $\A$ \cite{turull01,SFV19}. \end{pa}
+Our results sharpen, in these cases, the general statements on character fields obtained by Geck \cite{geck:2003:character-values-schur-indices-and-char-sheaves} and Tiep--Zalesski \cite{tiep-zalesski:2004:unipotent-elements} and extend previous results in type $\A$ \cite{turull01,SFV19}.

-\begin{pa} The need for such precise information regarding these actions has become increasingly more relevant owing to recent developments regarding the McKay--Navarro Conjecture, sometimes referred to as the Galois--McKay Conjecture.
-Specifically, this conjecture has just been reduced to a problem about quasi-simple groups by Navarro--Sp\"ath--Vallejo \cite{nsv}.
+The need for such precise information regarding these actions has become increasingly more relevant owing to recent developments regarding the McKay--Navarro Conjecture, sometimes referred to as the Galois--McKay Conjecture.
+This conjecture has just been reduced to a problem about quasi-simple groups by Navarro--Sp\"ath--Vallejo \cite{nsv}.
 The resulting problem involves understanding explicitly the actions of automorphisms and Galois automorphisms on irreducible characters.

 Checking these conditions seems to be extremely complicated, with it already being a challenge in the case of $\SL_2(q)$.
 In the verification of the McKay conjecture for the prime $2$ (recently completed by Malle--Sp{\"a}th \cite{malle-spaeth:2016:characters-of-odd-degree}), special consideration was needed for the case of symplectic groups, see \cite{malle:2008:extensions-of-unipotent-characters}.
-It stands to reason that the same will be true for the McKay--Navarro conjecture. \end{pa}
+It stands to reason that the same will be true for the McKay--Navarro conjecture.
+In fact, since the initial submission of the current paper, the results here have been used in \cite{SF21, RSF21} to make significant progress on proving the required conditions from \cite{nsv} for quasi-simple groups and the prime $2$.